I offer the exceptional to draw out the best

 Efficiency Compliments Perfection!

 Pianos have always been a satisfying compliment to my love of music.
-With a natural talent for problem solving, patience and an excellent ear, my apprenticeship with Dr. Wayne Rusk, III, helped shape the fundamentals of the art of piano tuning that remain central to my work.
+With a natural talent for problem solving, patience and an excellent ear, my mentor Dr. Wayne Rusk, helped shape the fundamentals of the art of piano tuning that remain central to my work.

 PROFESSIONAL RELATIONSHIPS - PAST, RECENT AND ONGOING